 Agency bias in progress updates

 Or what I like to call the “ The agency dilemma”.
-Agencies work on a retainer which means that they NEED to show progress month on month regardless of the very real constraints posed by the algorithmic updates, competitive spends, last minute keyword modifications or delayed approvals.
+Agencies work on a retainer.
+This means that they NEED to show progress month on month regardless of the very real constraints posed by the algorithmic updates, competitive spends, last minute keyword modifications or delayed approvals.
 At the very least, they have to package and sell the information as a win.
 This often translates to short term hacks, misinformation and in cases, damage to long term SEO prospects.

 There is no real workaround to this except being conscious and aware of the nature of the partnership and the underlying risks.
 There is no motivation for an agency to hurt a brand unless it is to protect one’s own.
 Be cognizant of that reality and tread accordingly.